 The Rover Card

-Once you’re a certified on-demand dog walker, you’ll gain access to the on-demand walking features in the Rover app.
-You’ll need to use the app to accept walking requests, see information about your Rover dog, track details from your walks, and give your clients awesome updates through a feature called the Rover Card.
+Once you’re a certified Rover Now dog walker, you’ll gain access to the on-demand walking features in the app.
+You’ll need to use the app to accept walking requests, see information about your Rover dog, track details from your walks, and give your clients helpful updates through a feature called the Rover Card.

 Features of the Rover Card include: